 Inside: Dealing with paint stains in the carpet?
 Check out how to get paint out of carpet like a pro.
 Easily removes paint so it looks like new again.
+If you are ready to get your carpet clean check out these hacks to get paint out of carpet.

 Recently my husband and I redid our master closet.
 We changed around a few things and added a new drawer, but one of the biggest changes we made was repainting the walls.